sunchain-fr/TickFilter/README.md

 }
 ```

+The original source of this code is : https://github.com/dcasia/nova-pill-filter

+It is an adaptation for my own use.
+It is made to be used with laravel nova dashboard, it has no use as a Nova Filter

 ## License

 The MIT License (MIT).
-Please see [License File](https://raw.githubusercontent.com/dcasia/nova-pill-filter/master/LICENSE) for more information.
+Please see [License File](https://raw.githubusercontent.com/dcasia/nova-tick-filter/master/LICENSE) for more information.